lewis-morris/semverbump/docs/guides/github-actions.rst

 GitHub Actions workflows
 ========================

 Bumpwright integrates easily with GitHub Actions.
+This guide covers three
+workflows:

-The workflows below show how to automatically apply a version bump on pushes to your main branch, suggest the next semantic version, and run a manual release.
-Place these files in the ``.github/workflows`` directory of your project to use them.
+* Automatically apply a version bump on pushes to your main branch.
+* Suggest the next semantic version in pull requests.
+* Run a manual release with tagging.

+Place the selected file in ``.github/workflows`` to use it.

 Workflows that create commits or tags require ``permissions: contents: write`` and authenticate using the default ``GITHUB_TOKEN``.
 When referencing the